May 23, 2026 · SkyeVault · Cloudflare · 0S production · founder day log

 The day started with a simple fear: I never want to lose my repo again.

-That sounds dramatic until you have actually lived inside a massive codebase across Codespaces, VS Code, local terminals, Worker deploys, generated proof files, untracked scratch scripts, root env notes, and app folders that are too sensitive or too unfinished to shove into a public Git remote.
+That sounds dramatic until you have actually lived inside a massive codebase across Codespaces, VS Code, local terminals, Worker deploys, generated proof files, untracked scratch scripts, root env notes, and app folders that are too sensitive or too private to shove into a public Git remote.

 Git is good.
 GitHub is useful.
 But Git does not automatically care about the untracked file you forgot to add.
 GitHub does not want your secret-bearing operator files.
 Public source control is not the same thing as source custody.
 Today was about making that difference real inside SkyeVault.